mcascardi/MySQL-Maint/README.md

 Welcome to MySQL Maint, a bash script that perform backups and maintenance over your MySQL Servers

 Installation

-Copy the settings.default.sh file to settings.sh and edit the variables there according to your server settings.
-Comment out variables you haven't changed to avoid confusion.
+Copy the settings.default.conf file to settings.conf and edit or uncomment the variables there according to your server settings.

 Set it to run as a cron task. [optional]